-- In a large Dutch oven over medium high heat, cook salt pork, turning occasionally, for about 15 minutes or until golden brown on all sides.
+- In a large Dutch oven over medium high heat, cook rinsed diced salt pork, turning occasionally, for about 15 minutes or until golden brown on all sides.

-- Add all other ingredients except the water.
+- Add all other ingredients except the salt and water.

 - Stir and add two cups of water.

 - Place in the oven covered and cook for 90 minutes.
-Stir and add two more cups of water.
+Stir and add the salt and two more cups of water.